 A. True crime is popular and will always attract eyeballs.

 B. You don't have to put work into the storytelling, since the material is already so salacious.

 C. Production costs for docu-series are extremely low (compared to narrative shows like Stranger Things and House of Cards), so Netflix can expect a huge return on investment.

-But if we are going to have a show that puts so much emphasis on real-life murderers and real-life victims, it should be expected that the same level of care and attention go into leaving us, the 151 million of potential viewers, with some sort of message about it.
+But if we're going to have a show that puts so much emphasis on real-life murderers and real-life victims, it should be expected that the same level of care and attention goes into leaving us, the 151 million potential viewers, with some sort of message.
 If you're going to talk about it, have something to say.
-Sadly, I don't think Mindhunter has much to say about its subjects other than: "Look how historically accurate we made Son of Sam's face look!"
+Sadly, I don't think Mindhunter has much to say about its subjects other than: "Look how historically accurate we made Son of Sam's face!"
 And that doesn't feel like enough.

 - Stanning Serial Killers: Twitter's Ted Bundy vs. Charles Manson ... ›

 - Stranger Things Season 4: What Song Would Save You From Vecna? - Popdust ›

 - Mindhunter Season 2: BTK, Charles Manson Creepily Enter the ... ›

 - All the 'Mindhunter' Season 2 Serial Killers and the Actors Who Play ... ›

 - 'Mindhunter' Season 2 Takes on Charles Manson, Other Killers ... ›